yochaigal/cairn/wip/2e/vald.md

 - Royalty

 ### Bands
-- Hearth = center of the province
+- Heart = focal point of a province
+- Frontier = the borderlands/edge to the wilds
 - Fields = crops and farms near the Hearth
-- Woods = Forests and areas unconquered by Man, near fields and hearth
+- Woods = Forests and areas unconquered by Man
 - Wilds = Other areas surrounding the woods and fields but far from the hearth.
 Danger.
+- Roots = the places beneath the forest.
 Barrows/Tombs.
-- Roots = the places beneath the forest
-- Settlement/Refuge =
+- Settlement/Refuge/Sanctuary
-- Guardians =
+- Guardians/Wardens
-- Ruins/Hollows/Lairs =
+- Ruins/Hollows/Lairs

 ### Anatomy of a Forest
-- Heart (or perhaps "Waldron")
+- The Waldron/The Crown
 - Rocks/Dolmens
-- Rituals
+- Moonlight rituals
 - Leylines
 - Former villages/graveyards, swallowed by the forest